szymonmichalski/starid-1/README.md

 mlp - nonlinear response to feature vectors

-the emphasis is on simd processing using blas and lapack. concurrency will follow on.
+current emphasis is on simd processing using blas and lapack. concurrency will follow.